clearbank/fi-api-101/README.md

 ## Set up on ClearBank portal

+You will need:

+- Your private key and CSR created
+- API token, upload your CSR to `Certificates and Tokens` page to get token
+- Public key, download from `Webhook Management` page

-Upload your CSR and get auth token, download public key from webhooks management page.
-Copy auth token, your private key and clearbank public key into the SampleController constructor.
+Copy your public key, auth token and ClearBank public key into the SampleController constructor.

 ## Build and run